Cast Iron Skillet

 How do I fix a rusty cast iron skillet?

 Scrub the rust off with steel wool or a chain mail scrubber.
 Wash with warm soapy water, dry completely, and re-season from scratch (3-4 rounds in the oven).
-Surface rust doesn't damage the pan — it's just surface oxidation that comes off easily.
+Surface rust doesn't damage the pan.
+It's surface oxidation that comes off easily.

 Is cast iron safe for cooking?